Jaclo Faucets Review & Rating Updated: May 24, 2025

 Jaclo products are widely available, but not as widely available as they should be.

-Durst sells Jaclo faucets at venues popular with its traditional customers: plumbers, builders, and remodelers.
+Durst sells Jaclo faucets at venues popular with its traditional customers: plumbers, builders, remodelers, designers, and decorators.
 It does not sell at the retailers frequented by the general public such as general merchandising sites (Amazon, Wayfair) or big box lumber stores (Home Depot, Lowes).

 This lack of exposure is undoubtedly one of the reasons Jaclo faucets are not better known.